 By now you may have guessed that the hubby has a real sweet tooth.
 If yes, you guessed right.
-So knowing this about him, I think it’s super important that you know about the one savoury (and healthy!) allergy-friendly food he actually approves of…
+So knowing this about him, I think it’s super important that you know about the two savoury (and healthy!) allergy-friendly foods he actually approves of…

-BONUS!
+BONUS #1!
 Hilary’s Broccoli Casserole Bites.
 Yeah, this one shocked me too.
+(I mean, the guy doesn’t even like broccoli.)
 But seriously, that’s how tasty these healthy little things are.
 My toddler likes them.
 My picky Irish husband likes them.
 And they’re free of top allergens.
 ‘Nuff said.